felixlinker/diem-requirements/draft-linker-diem-requirements.md

 - The emblem for the protection of civil defense is applied to certain assets for the protection of the civilian population against the dangers of hostilities or disasters.
 - The dangerous forces emblem is applied to works or installations containing dangerous forces, i.e., dams, dikes, and nuclear generating facilities.

+### Requirements

 Digital emblems under IHL MUST identify the issuing party and MUST provide a means for authorization by third parties.

-## Requirements
+Additionally, this use case has the following requirements:

+- Authenticity
+- Authorization and Decentralized Authorization
+- Accountability
+- Revocation
+- Undetectable Validation

 # Other Use Cases and Requirements

-## Use Cases

-## Requirements
+# Requirements

 # Security Considerations